danio86/ProClimbersFE/README.md

 ### Media

-- The Images used on all pages are from this open Source site [Pixabay](https://pixabay.com/de/)
+- The product images are from this open Source site [berg-freunde](https://www.berg-freunde.at/kletterschuhe/)
-- All Images are stored in the Cloudinary platform.
+- The background image is from [PinnacleBarber](https://m.facebook.com/PinnacleBarber/)
+- The logo is from [Vecteezy](https://de.vecteezy.com/vektorkunst/1968154-berg-logo-bilder)
+    - I have no right to use these images commertially!

 ### Personal Advice